Prerequisites

 Installation

-Option A — Direct MCP (Recommended)
+Option A — Plugin Marketplace (Recommended)

 MEM0_API_KEY is exported in the shell you launch Codex from, then restart Codex.